 \section{Conclusions}

 Although distributed estimation or distributed learning have been studied well for linear models and fully nonparametric models, to date partial linear models have been rarely studied under the distributed setting.
 The latter case encounters additional difficulty even in contrast to the centralized method on the entire data.
 As shown in the literature, the linear part in PLM can be estimated with oracle rates as if the nonparametric component were known, even though the rate for estimating the nonparametric component is slower than the oracle rate for the linear part.
-By contrast, to derive non-asymptotic oracle rates for the averaging parametric estimator, the approximation ability of kernel-based nonparametric function significantly affects the desired oracle results.
-To handle this problem, we prove the oracle rate for the linear part with looser tuning parametric limitation, thereby yielding the minimax optimal rate of the parametric estimator in some cases.
+By contrast, to derive non-asymptotic oracle rates for the averaging parametric estimator, the smoothness of kernel-based nonparametric function significantly affects the number of data partition.
+To handle this problem, we prove the oracle rate for the linear part with a novel technical proof, thereby yielding the minimax optimal rate of the parametric estimator in some senses.

 On the other hand, the classical double-regularized approach for estimating the sparse PLM heavily leads to estimation bias due to the two convex penalty terms.
 Hence, how to reduce bias is a critical issue to improve inference efficiency for the corresponding distributed estimation.
-We propose a new debiased distributed estimation for the sparse PLM under high dimensions setting, showing comparable numerical performance using several simulation experiments.
+We transform the proposed estimation into a Lasso-type optimization only containing parametric coefficients, and then propose a new debiased distributed estimation for the sparse PLM under high dimensional setting, showing comparable numerical performance using several simulation experiments.